Webners1/OStrike/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 auction for queued withdraws

-*takes in orders from MM's to sell oSQTH*
+*takes in orders from MM's to sell SBCH*

 ```solidity